-I spent a year in therapy working through the grieving process.
+I spent a year working through the grieving process with my life coach.
 Meanwhile, my ex-husband started shopping for a new McMansion just 3 weeks after I told him that I was considering a divorce.
-His behavior confirmed what I'd been experiencing for 26 years but had been unable to admit to myself - that the marriage meant very little to him beyond enhancing his ego facade in the world.
+His behavior confirmed what I had experienced for 26 years but had been unable to admit to myself - that the marriage meant little to him beyond enhancing his ego facade in the world.

 Changing the Map of Reality

-On top of the grieving process, my map of reality was going through a major overhaul because I was learning so much in my coach training.
-I was being exposed to new ways of thinking and acting that I'd never heard of before.
-In spite of the hopefulness of this new paradigm, it required me to change deeply ingrained patterns and a lifetime of unresourceful beliefs.
+My map of reality was going through a major overhaul.
+In the coaching academy, I was learning new ways of thinking and acting, which required me to change deeply ingrained patterns and a lifetime of unresourceful beliefs.

-That's not easy to do at any time!
-But there's no better time to overhaul your map of reality than when you need to :)
+That's not easy to do at any time.
+But there's no better time to overhaul your map of reality than when you really need to :)

 The timing couldn't have been better.
-I was finally able to piece together everything I had experienced thus far - the OBE's and lucid dreams, the premonitions, and all the disparate parts of my life that just seemed like a jumbled mess before.
-It was like putting together a jigsaw puzzle and suddenly seeing what the whole picture was going to be - even though it wasn't finished yet.
+I was finally able to piece together everything I had experienced.
+It was like putting together a jigsaw puzzle and seeing what the whole picture was going to be - even though it wasn't finished yet.

-You'd think that having clarity about one's life purpose would alleviate the anxiety and depression once and for all, right?
+You'd think that having clarity would alleviate the anxiety once and for all, right?
 Well, it doesn't quite work that way.
-There's less ambiguity, but I still have to cope with emotions.
+There's less ambiguity, but I still have to cope with human emotions.
 The good news is that I have a map of reality that puts it into perspective.

 Anxiety and Goals

 John Assaraf says, "Feel the fear, and do it anyway."
-Bill Harris says, in his success course, that if your goals don't scare you, they're not big enough.
+Bill Harris says that if your goals don't scare you, they're not big enough.